MacOS version history: Mac OS X 10.6 Snow Leopard

-Mac OS X Snow Leopard was released on August 28, 2009, the last version to be available on disc.
+Mac OS X Snow Leopard was released on August 28, 2009, and was the last version to be available on an optical disc.
 Rather than delivering big changes to the appearance and end user functionality like the previous releases of Mac OS X, the development of Snow Leopard was deliberately focused on "under the hood" changes, increasing the performance, efficiency, and stability of the operating system.
 For most users, the most noticeable changes were a difference in the disk space that the operating system frees up after a clean installation when compared to Mac OS X 10.5 Leopard, a more responsive Finder rewritten in Cocoa, faster Time Machine backups, more reliable and user friendly disk ejects, a more powerful version of the Preview application, and a faster Safari web browser.

 An update also introduced support for the Mac App Store, Apple's digital distribution platform for macOS applications and subsequent macOS upgrades.
 Snow Leopard only supports Macs with Intel CPUs, requires at least 1 GB of RAM, and drops default support for applications built for the PowerPC architecture.
-However, Rosetta can be installed as an additional component to retain support for PowerPC-only applications.
+Rosetta can be installed as an additional component to retain support for PowerPC-only applications.
 It is the final version to support 32-bit Intel Macs.